JacquesBegin/smoothie-duplicator/README.md

-## Changing the Database
+## Abstracted Database Layer

-This project is being developed using the MEAN stack.
-However, the database can be switched out by;
+The database layer in this app has been setup to allow for easily switching database connections.
+To switch out the database connection;

 1. Step 1: Creating a new connection file (specific to the new database)
 1. Step 2: Creating a database query file that follows the key/value pairing style of mongodbQueries.js (keys in the new file must match the keys in the mongo file to avoid altering the express routes)